Caladenia leptoclavia: Taxonomy and naming

 Caladenia leptoclavia was first formally described by David Jones in 1991 from a specimen collected near Bethungra, and the description was published in Australian Orchid Research.
-The specific epithet (leptoclavia) is derived from the Ancient Greek word λεπτός leptos meaning "thin" or "slender", and the Latin word clava meaning "club", referring to the thin "clubs" on the sepals.
+The specific epithet (leptoclavia) means 'thin clubs' referring to the thin "clubs" on the sepals.

 Distribution and habitat

 Thin-clubbed spider orchid has a restricted distribution in New South Wales where it is only known from near Bethungra, Cowra and Eugowra where it grows in forest.